-In Japan, Germany and France sickness funds are obliged to collectively contract with all providers of ambulatory care.
+In Germany and France sickness funds are obliged to collectively contract with all providers of ambulatory care while in Japan, as with hospitals, the government designates "insurance medical care institutions" for outpatient treatment instead of direct contracts between sickness funds and medical care institutions.
 In contrast, the Netherlands established a system of selective contracting in 1994.
 Sickness funds now have a choice as to whether or not they want to contract with certain providers.
 Although this system was introduced to promote competition among providers and therefore increase quality and reduce expenditures, so far sickness funds in the Netherlands rarely make use of this choice.